-SEOUL: Kervan Turkish is a restaurant far from being packed during lunch time, even though it is among the more famous Turkish restaurants in the capital Seoul.
+SEOUL: Kervan Turkish is a restaurant far from being packed during lunchtime, even though it is among the more famous Turkish restaurants in the capital Seoul.
 The restaurant serves halal food, which means all dishes are prepared under the Islamic Jurisdiction.
-However, small number of clients knows about halal foods.
+However, a small number of clients know about halal foods.

 Many native Koreans visiting the restaurant said they came here because they wanted some good Turkish food, while some of its clients said they don’t know about Halal.
 “What is Halal?
 I don’t know it at all.
 I enjoy Turkish meals so I brought my friend with me.”